-The REIT had a strong start to the year backed by its covenant tenant roster as it continues to navigate the uncertainty relating to the COVID-19 pandemic.
-As of May 5, 2021, the REIT had collected, approximately 99.5% of its Q1-2021 contractual rent.
-This is reflective of the REIT's high quality tenant base given approximately 35% of revenue is generated from the Federal Government of Canada and the Provincial Governments of Alberta, British Columbia, New Brunswick and Ontario.
-Additionally, 40% of revenue is generated from credit rated tenants that are well capitalized and possess the financial resources to meet their rental obligations.
+The REIT continues to perform well given the uncertainty surrounding the COVID-19 pandemic.
+We continue to remain engaged with our tenants to ensure concerns are promptly and meaningfully addressed.
+As of August 4, 2021, the REIT had collected, approximately 99.5% of its Q1-2021 and Q2-2021 contractual rents.
+This is reflective of the REIT's high quality tenant base given approximately 36% of its revenue is generated from the Federal Government of Canada and the Provincial Governments of Alberta, British Columbia, New Brunswick and Ontario.
+Additionally, 40% of its revenue is generated from credit rated tenants that are well capitalized and possess the financial resources to meet their rental obligations.

-At the end of Q1-2021, the REIT had access to approximately \$65,921 of cash and undrawn credit facilities.
-With a weighted average maturity of 3.81 years for its mortgage portfolio, the REIT also has minimal refinancing exposure with only 2.0% of its portfolio maturing in 2021.
+At the end of Q2-2021, the REIT had access to approximately \$62,473 of cash and undrawn credit facilities.
+With a weighted average maturity of 3.59 years for its mortgage portfolio, the REIT also has minimal refinancing exposure with only 1.1% of its portfolio maturing in 2021.

-Since the pandemic was declared, certain tenants of the REIT have required financial assistance in the form of short-term rental deferrals or participation in the Canadian Emergency Commercial Rent Assistance ("CECRA") program which concluded on September 30, 2020 and the Canada Emergency Rent Subsidy ("CERS") program which became effective October 9, 2020.
-CERS assists businesses experiencing a significant drop in revenue as a result of COVID-19.
+Since the pandemic was declared, certain tenants of the REIT have required financial assistance in the form of short-term rental deferrals or participation in the Canadian Emergency Commercial Rent Assistance ("CECRA") program and the Canada Emergency Rent Subsidy ("CERS") program.
+These programs assist businesses experiencing a significant drop in revenue as a result of COVID-19.
 Businesses that qualify for CERS will receive a subsidy for rent or mortgage interest payments, as applicable.
 CERS subsidizes, on a sliding scale, up to a maximum of 65% of eligible expenses (including rent), as well as an additional 25% to businesses that have been temporarily shut down by a mandatory public health order issued by a qualified public health authority.
-On April 19, 2021, the Federal government announced the extension of the program to September 25, 2021 and a gradual phasing out of the maximum base subsidy rate from 65% (effective until July 3, 2021) to 20% (effective beginning August 29, 2021 and up to September 25, 2021).
-The current 25% rate for lockdown support will remain in effect until the end of the program.
-As of the date hereof, six of the REIT's tenants totaling 15,800 square feet are participating in CERS.
-The REIT has recognized a \$25 expense in property operating costs representing its rental contribution granted to tenants as part of the CERS program for the three months ended March 31, 2021.
+On April 19, 2021, the Federal government announced the extension of the program to October 23, 2021.
+As of the date of this MD&A, six of the REIT's tenants totaling 15,800 square feet (0.03% of the REIT's GLA) are participating in CERS.
+The REIT recognized a \$26 and \$51 expense in property operating costs representing its rental contribution granted to tenants as part of the CERS program for the three and six months ended June 30, 2021.

-For the three months ended March 31, 2021, the REIT agreed to defer rental payments of approximately \$4 for one tenant.
-The REIT has deferred a total of \$442 of rental payments for certain tenants since the start of the pandemic.
-As of March 31, 2021, \$425 of rent deferrals have been received in accordance with those deferral agreements.
+For the three and six months ended June 30, 2021, the REIT agreed to defer rental payments of approximately \$4 and \$8, respectively.
+The REIT has deferred a total of \$446 of rental payments for certain tenants since the start of the pandemic.
+As of June 30, 2021, all deferred rental payments had been received.